One of the solutions to malnutrition in the world’s population is as simple as growing the right food plants in the right places.

 Nutritional information is available for a selection of these plants.
 All information in the database can be reproduced in a number of formats including CD, DVD, books and PowerPoint presentations.

-Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830), recognised the potential of the food plants database in the war against malnutrition.
-He organised a relationship between the organisation behind the food plants database, Food Plants International, and Rotary to establish the Food Plant Solutions project.
+Rotarian Buz Green, of the Rotary Club of Devonport North in Tasmania (D9830) developed a relationship between the organisation behind the food plants database, Food Plants International, and Rotary to establish the Food Plant Solutions project.

 Click here to learn about developments with this visionary project.

-Traditional and emergency responses to the problem in the human population have failed to come up with permanent solutions to the problem of hunger, malnutrition and food security.
+Traditional responses have failed to come up with permanent solutions to the problem of hunger, malnutrition and food security.
 It is estimated that each year in developing countries, seven million children die from malnutrition.

 An alternative approach is needed to address malnutrition around the globe.
 Food Plant Solutions is a visionary approach to malnutrition – to grow the best local foods, that are highest in nutrients, to meet the nutritional needs of chronically malnourished people throughout the developing world.